Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GrqLG3yidw4.md

 >
 > [Music]
 >
-> you didn't uh yeah i did i don't know what are you talking about i mean i mean they docked it from my pay but i didn't have to pay up front you know yeah
+> you didn't, yeah i did i don't know what are you talking about i mean i mean they docked it from my pay but i didn't have to pay up front you know yeah